Boating Accident Lawyer in Austin

 A boat colliding with another boat is the most common type of boating accident, but certainly not the only way injuries are caused.
 When boating, the operators should always be looking for other boats and keep a safe distance away.
 Boat accidents happen when the operators fail to yield to other boats, stay in sailing lanes in and out of marinas, or travel at unsafe speeds in high traffic areas.
 Often “no wake” signs are ignored or not seen by the operator.

 Boat accidents also happen when a person operating the boat fails to stay in the proper boating lanes.
 This is critical when towing a water skier since the skier will be in the water and may be a victim to other boats who are unaware that the skier is down.
 Many water skiers are injured or killed when a boat crossed the tow rope or runs over them.

 Jet skis are also involved in boating accidents.
 They can either collide with each other, larger boats or water skiers.
 All boating accidents carry the same inherent risk of injury like other types of accidents.
 However, with water sports the additional danger of drowning is always present.

 Other accidents happen because a boat isn’t speeding; it is just sitting in the water so the passengers can fish, relax in the sun, or swim around the boat to cool off.
 These boats are like giant pieces of driftwood that other operators should see and move away a safe distance.

 The launch ramps and ready lanes are also locations where accidents can happen, as people get out of their cars to prepare the boats for launching.
 Cars are backing up and pulling forward in a disorganized mass to get into the water or to get out of the water tired from a long day on the lake.

-However your boating accident occured, don’t wait another second to get started on your case.
+However your boating accident occurred, don’t wait another second to get started on your case.
 Call Us today and start moving forward.